Walk in the worth and beauty God created you to be. You are His and He loves you.

 Yes, yes, we do.

 However, it’s this very ache that has been helping me to recognize more clearly lately who God is and how He loves.
+There is a beauty in being His.

 I’m not the giver of life, but He is.
 I’m not the creator and author, holding oceans and hemming life in from all sides.
 But He is.
+He is all the beauty.

 I fail and flail at sustaining dreams and plans, but no purpose of His can be thwarted (Job 42:2).
 He fails and flails at nothing.